 Maker Regenerativo: Taller Experimental de Biomateriales inspirado en la pesca artesanal de Valparaíso

-Given the current state of environmental emergency, the project “Maker Regenerativo” (2022) is born out of the need of new materials, for which nature offers new possibilities for the development of biobased materials, not only related to its components but also to nature's regenerative and circular behavior.
+Given the current state of environmental emergency, the project “Maker Regenerativo” (2022) is born out of the need for new materials, for which nature offers new possibilities for the development of biobased materials, not only related to its components but also to nature's regenerative and circular behaviour.

 Following Material Driven Design methodologies, tinkering and prototyping, students explore design opportunities given by the great source of Calcium Carbonate (CaCO3) found on Pink clam shells (Mesodesma donacium) and alginate (natural binder) obtained from cooking Bull kelp (Durvillaea antarctica), also known as Cochayuyo.

-The fundamental aim is to comprehend materials beyond its disposable cycle, but as drivers of collaborative ecological niches standing out for its dignity, performance and cultural-ecosystemic identity.
+The fundamental aim is to comprehend materials beyond their disposable cycle but as drivers of collaborative ecological niches standing out for their dignity, performance and cultural-ecosystemic identity.

-The seaweed is cleaned and fragmented in small pieces.
-Fragments are oven-dried at 100ºC for 2 to 2:30 hours, and then are cut in small pieces to grind them until they become powder.
+The seaweed is cleaned and fragmented into small pieces.
+Fragments are oven-dried at 100ºC for 2 to 2:30 hours and then are cut into small pieces to grind them until they become powder.

-Remaining Pink clam or razor clam shells (Mesodesma donacium), a bivalve that is native to Chile used by ancient marine culture, are collected from local fisheries that otherwise are considered as waste and disposed.
+The remaining Pink clam or razor clam shells (Mesodesma donacium), a bivalve that is native to Chile and used by ancient marine culture, are collected from local fisheries that otherwise are considered as waste and disposed.

-Seashells must be washed to remove remaining waste.
+Seashells must be washed to remove the remaining waste.